ticket-monster-msa/monolith/Readme.md

 ### 💻 Available commands

+- `./benchmark.sh --duration <duration> --iterations <iterations>` Runs the entire experiment for the specified duration (in seconds) and number of iterations.
+The results are saved in the `output` folder.

 - `./startup.sh  [--monolith | --microservice | --all]` Starts either the monolith or microservices

 - `./monitor.sh [--monolith | --microservice] <duration (optional, defaults to 10s)> [--iterations <number of iterations (optional, defaults to 1)>]` Monitors the specified service for the specified number of iterations, and a specified duration (in seconds).
 The results are saved in the `output` folder